 If space permits and a space is offered for a lounge area, make sure that the lounge area is spacious enough to accommodate chairs and tables.
-Due to COVID-19 chairs and tables should be spaced 6 feet apart, and in many cases due to space limitations chairs and tables may be limited to encourage social distancing.
 Set up a table with a coffee pot and snacks with enough space to accommodate those guests that may have mobility problems.
 It is also important that any spills be cleaned up immediately after they happen to avoid accidents.

 There may be some foods that require hot water, such as Cup O Noodle's or hot chocolate.
-If there are two coffee pots so make sure that one is designated for hot water only.
+If there are two coffee pots make sure that one is designated for hot water only.
 There may also be a microwave provided for guest use.
 Most guests are very self-sufficient and may be able to help with making coffee or setting out snacks.